 May you go safely, my daughter O,

-Without worry or gloom
+Without worry or gloom each day and night,

 And remember your mark, my daughter O,